 Volunteers are accepted for the Market Place Gift Shop near the hospital’s main lobby.
-Volunteers must be out going and able to correctly handle cash and credit sales transactions.
+Volunteers must be outgoing and able to correctly handle cash and credit sales transactions.
 Previous sales/customer service experience considered a plus.

 Information Desk and Escort Volunteers

-Emergency Room Volunteers
+Emergency Department Volunteers